UX CAMP ZURICH 2015, MY TAKEOVERS

 • Bug fixing and new features are deployed once

-• They are able to define dedicated duties
+• They can define dedicated duties

 Leave a Reply